In the

 Morning’s blush; sandstone and gypsum.

-Come the first light, Ishkiin settles,
+Come the first light, Ishkiin

 Shivering from the bitter cold.